-Your own written or oral statement containing specific information about the element, and
+- Your own written or oral statement containing specific information about the element, and

-Other supporting evidence that is sufficient to establish the element.”
+- Other supporting evidence that is sufficient to establish the element.”

 This simply means that even though you may have incomplete mileage records, you are still allowed to provide an estimate, as long as you have the evidence to back it up.
 However, finding evidence is the difficult part.
-Following are two methods/options to help you make up for an incomplete mileage log.
+The following are some methods to help you make up for an incomplete mileage log.

 This on-trip log of your mileage may be valuable to you, but keep in mind that it is the minimum of your deductible mileage.
-You’re leaving money on the table since some of your actual miles are not recorded.
+You’re leaving money on the table since some of your actual deductible miles are not recorded.

-Track your average business driving activity and extrapolate
+Track your average business-driving activity and extrapolate

 Another way to calculate an estimate of your deductible mileage is to use the normal distance that you cover in a week or a month as your estimate for the entire tax year.
 Again, you can’t deduct mileage you cannot prove, so make sure you have credible proof of the estimates you provide.

-If this seems like the only option for you, then there are two things you should do – first, calculate the average mileage for a given month, then find ways to prove that you drove a similar number of miles in the other 11 months.
+If this seems like the only option for you, then there are two things you should do.
+First, calculate the average mileage for a given month, then find ways to prove that you drove a similar number of miles in the other 11 months.